Preliminary note

 Conclusion

-It transforms a passive model into an operational agent within your stack.
+Transforms a passive model into an operative agent within your stack.
 Without repetitive integrations or manual hacks.

 Before building from scratch, explore.
-MCP servers exist for most common cases.
+There are MCP servers for most common cases.

-The key is to discern: does what you're going to do justify the implementation and maintenance effort?
+Key is discerning: does what you are going to do justify implementation and maintenance effort?.

-It's the bridge between your LLM and any service, without forcing the model to learn each API in detail.
+It is the bridge between your LLM and any service, without forcing model to learn every API in detail.